MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 Enhancements and bug fixes associated with these features are recorded in [What's new in Dynamics 365 Remote Assist](whats-new.md).

 [Learn how to update the model-driven app](ra-webapp-install.md#update-the-model-driven-app-to-the-latest-version)

+## Does Dynamics 365 Remote Assist mobile support conditional access policies?

+Dynamics 365 Remote Assist mobile supports Azure Conditional Access policies through Microsoft Intune mobile application management (MAM).
+If a Conditional Access policy restricts file sharing for iOS devices, an error appears when the user selects the **Attach file** button in Dynamics 365 Remote Assist mobile, and then the **Attach file** button disappears.
+On Android, files will not upload when the restriction policy is set.
+Your organization may have older ["classic" Conditional Access policies](/azure/active-directory/conditional-access/policy-migration) that require managed apps, but Dynamics 365 Remote Assist mobile does not support classic Conditional Access policies.
+To work around this issue, replicate the classic policy as a new Conditional Access policy, and then delete the classic policy.
+[Learn more](/azure/active-directory/conditional-access/policy-migration).

+> [!NOTE]
+> Conditional Access policies do not apply to Dynamics 365 Remote Assist on HoloLens.

 ## How do I enable map visualization on the Dynamics 365 Remote Assist Calls Dashboard?